iamdonovan/iamdonovan.github.io/_sources/teaching/r-programming/exercises/git.rst.txt

 - explain why something was changed.
 For a longer commit message, this happens in the *body*; for shorter commit messages, this happens in the title.

-We should also be specific - remember that you are writing these for *future you* as much as for anyone else, so try to write something that will still be clear to you several years from now!
+We should also be specific - remember that you are writing these for "*future you*" as much as for anyone else, so try to write something that will still be clear to you several years from now!

 In this commit, we have added a number of ingredients to our recipe, so a good commit message might say this: